emmaarenas/netflix-analysis/README.md

-# Netflix Dataset Analysis with Python
+# Netflix Dataset Analysis with R

 This repository contains `Jupyter Notebooks` for detailed analysis of the Netflix titles dataset using `R programming language`.
 The dataset offers a comprehensive overview of the diverse selection of movies and TV shows available on Netflix, providing rich details on various aspects of media offerings.
 This data is instrumental for in-depth analysis, making it an invaluable resource for media analysts, content strategists, and digital entertainment researchers.